 - they might require foreign currencies like US Dollar as charges, contact your embassy beforehand to make sure of it

-- depending upon the working style of embassy they make take time upto a week or more.
+- depending upon the working style of embassy they make take the time up to a week or more.

-You need to submit same document from stage 1 to stage 4.
+- You need to submit the same document from stage 1 to stage 4.

-the charge will increase with increase in number of papers to be verified
+- the charge will increase with the increase in the number of papers to be verified

-almost all above offices will be closed on Saturdays and Government Holidays
+- almost all the above offices will be closed on Saturdays and Government Holidays

 If you have any queries or confusion, leave in comment below, I will be more than happy to get back to you.